jebreimo/Yson/README.md

 * single-word keys without quotes
 * multiple JSON top-level documents in a single file or stream (iterated over with *nextDocument()*).
 * support for the special floating point values NaN and positive and negative inifinity.

-### The following encodings are supported and automatically detected:

-* UTF-8 with and without BOM (plain ASCII is also treated as UTF-8)
-* UTF-16 little-endian and big-endian, with and without BOM
-* UTF-32 little-endian and big-endian, with and without BOM

 JsonWriter
 ==========